thm-projects/arsnova.click-v2/README.md

 - `rewriteAssetCacheUrl [string]` This configuration is used as base endpoint for cached assets.
 - `themePreviewHost [string]` Target of the Http Server which delivers the template for the theme preview generation.

-The command to use is `npm config set backend:[config] [value]`.
+The command to use is `npm config set arsnova-click-v2-backend:[config] [value]`.
 It is required to use this command inside the arsnova-click-v2-backend repo.

 #### Test
 ###### Backend